Glitch752/RoomLEDs/README.md

   - Web interface with a preview, statistics, and preset controls (with more to come)
   - System to render complex animations with spatial data
   - Precise real-time system to send data to the LEDs at the correct time
+  - Momentary effects triggered by an API call
 - Control client with features to integrate devices with the LEDs
   - Music visualizer using Cava